 High throughput screening microscope

-As the flagship of screening microscopes, this fully automated high-throughput screening microscope can image in confocal spinning disc as well as in epi-fluorescent mode.
-With it’s three 14×16.6mm Andor sCMOS camera’s (4 times the usual EMCCD chip surface) and the newest model of wide-field CSU-W1 microlense enhanced dual Nipkow disc that has been designed to fully illuminate the extended camera chip, it can capture a full well of a 384 plate in just 4 images at 10x magnification.
+As the flagship of screening microscopes, this fully automated high-throughput screening microscope can image in confocal mode with spinning disc as well as in epi-fluorescent mode.
+With it’s three Andor Neo 5.5 sCMOS camera’s (14 * 16.6 mm chip area) and the newest model of large-field CSU-W1 micro-lens enhanced dual Nipkow disc that has been designed to fully illuminate the large camera chip, it can capture a full well of a 384 plate in just 4 images at 10x magnification.

-The CV7K is able to read 6,24,96,384 and 1536 wells plates and to perform live cell imaging over multiple days with (almost) no cytotoxicity in a temperature, humidity and CO2 controlled environment.
+The CV7K is able to read 6,24,96,384 and 1536 wells plates and to perform live cell imaging over multiple days with low illumination-toxicity in a temperature, humidity and CO2 controlled environment.

-The system will soon be equipped with an automated plate loader, so it can run autonomously for long periods of time.
-This microscope is used for many projects that involve the acquisition of images of very large numbers of cells at very high resolution, as well as for high-throughput image-based screens.
+The system is equipped with an automated plate loader, so it can run autonomously for long periods of time.
+This microscope is used for many projects that involve imaging very large numbers of cells at high resolution, as well as for high content screens.

 - Objectives: 10x NA 0.4 and 20x NA0.75 air plus 40x NA 1.15 and 60x NA 1.2 water immersion with automated water supply

-- Stage incubator, lense temperature control, from Room temperature to 40 degrees.
+- Stage incubator, lens temperature control, from room temperature to 40 degrees.

 - Software controlled CO2 mixer and stage humidifier